duccss/PearlPlus/README.md

 #### 2b2t / Anti-spam

+By default the bot checks the nearest player to a new pearl and assumes that player threw it.
+This might be buggy but might be necessary as it seems Hause has disabled resolving entity owners.
+Resolving the name is bulletproof but server owners can 'disable' it.

+If you aren't playing 2b2t its highly recommended to resolve names, this can be done with `pearlplus 2b2t off`.

 By default you can add a random word after `load` or the `pearlID` to get around anti-spam.

-This can be disabled using `pearlplus strict off`.
+This can be disabled using `pearlplus strict on`.

 ### Building The Plugin